 As for vSphere 7 with Tanzu, its considered the biggest release of vSphere in over a decade.
 It enables millions of IT administrators across the globe to get started with Kubernetes workloads within an hour give or take.

 Its truly a new generation of vSphere for containerized applications and the fastest path to Kubernetes.
 This single, streamlined solution bridges the gap between IT operations and developers with a new kind of infrastructure for modern, cloud-native application both on premises and in public clouds.

 On one side it empower developers with secure, self-service access to a fully compliant and conformant Kubernetes API and on the other side it empower IT Operators with visibility into Kubernetes workloads and clusters and it allows them to manage policies for an entire group of VMs, Containers or both with a unified platform.
 Read More!

-A Tanzu BasicvSphere 7.0.3 Update 3c environment with Workload Management enabled.
+A Tanzu BasicvSphere 7.0.3 Update 3e environment is what I am using here, with Workload Management enabled.

 An instance of vRealize Automation 8.6.1 or higher on premises Or vRealize Automation Cloud (SaaS).

 To simplify the steps I have created a flowchart as a reference that we will be going through to outline and explain all the needed steps, describing each step with screenshots to help you follow along to configure the integration and allows you to provision both Supervisor Namespaces and Tanzu Kubernetes Grid Clusters using vRealize Automation.